1.3. Kennesaw State University’s Administrative Officers & Organization

 The Department of Sports and Recreation coordinates programming and services for intramural sports and sports and recreation as well as club sports.
 This department also houses the Betty L. Siegel Student Recreation and Activities Center.
 The website address for the Department of Sports and Recreation is http://www.kennesaw.edu/sportsrec/.

-This department guides the assessment efforts of the Division in the measurement of learning beyond the classroom.
+This department guides the planning and assessment efforts of the division in the measurement of learning beyond the classroom.
 The website address for Assessment is http://www.kennesaw.edu/assessment/

 Global Learning Scholarship

 This scholarship is administered under the Office of the Vice President for Student Success through a student coordinated Global Learning fee Committee (GLFC).
-KSU students who pay the mandatory fee are eligible for the scholarship when they participate in an approved education abroad program.
-The website address for the Global Learning Scholarship is http://www.kennesaw.edu/studyabroad/financialaid.html.
+KSU students who pay the mandatory fee are eligible for the scholarship when they participate in an approved education abroad program and engage in community service.
+The website address for the Global Learning Scholarship is http://www.kennesaw.edu/studyabroad/financialaid.html

 Student Activities and Budget Advisory Committee (SABAC)